sergiornelas/MacOS-dotfiles/info.md

 System settings / Desktop & Dock / Automatically rearrange Spaces based on most recent use (at the bottom)

-## Yabai doesn't work if you disable Displays have separate Spaces!
+## Yabai doesn't work if you disable Displays have separate Spaces

 Desktop & Dock > At the bottom
 This option makes the displays (builting and external) combine into just big one